yashvardhan90/minimal/README.md

 # Yash Sharma

-## Hi there!
-I am Yash.
+## Hey there!

-## I am a software engineer at Google.
-My day to day is focused on improving Search's experimentation infrastructure.
-I love infrastructure and spend my time on reading about distributed systems.
+I am Yash Sharma.
+I am a software engineer at Google and I live in New York.

+At Google, I am focussed on building the experimentation framework for Search.
+Before Google, I worked at Microsoft where I was involved in building a technical debt management platform for Windows.
+The platform formed an integral part of the Windows ecosystem as it let teams create their own tools that seemlessly integrate with the data processing services.
+I have also worked at Intuit and Samsung.

+I am interested in highly scalable distributed systems and AI.